manoharan-lab/holopy/docs/source/users/install.rst

 * a LaTeX distribution (to generate the equations in the documentation) - Note: many smaller distributions do not include utf8.def which is required for sphinx, so you may need to install extra packages
 * dvipng

-To build holopy run ``python setup.py build`` in the root directory.
+To build HoloPy run ``python setup.py build`` in the root directory.
 This will generate a build directory and put all the modules there.

 To compile the documentation run ``make html`` from the docs directory